-Meeting the Needs of All Students
+Meeting the Needs of Diverse Learners

 Utilizing the principles of universal design, these accessibility resources include Braille, stacked Spanish translations, videos in American Sign Language, glossaries provided in 10 languages and several dialects, as well as translated test directions in 19 languages.
 Each of these accessibility resources was built with students in mind and would be cost prohibitive for any state to create on its own.